I get commissions for purchases made through links in this post. As an Amazon Associate I earn from qualifying purchases.

 First of all, you have to remove any visible impurities and debris from the play sand.

-You will have to repeat this process for at least 10 times so that no impurities remain in the sand.
+You will have to repeat this process at least 10 times so that no impurities remain in the sand.

 Then you have to put the wet sand in a baking tray and bake it for at least 20 minutes at about 200 degrees Fahrenheit.

-You can also put the wet sand in a pan, cover it with some water and then boil it for 20 minutes.
+You can also put the wet sand in a pan, cover it with some water, and then boil it for 20 minutes.

 This is to remove any harmful microorganisms from the water that may be harmful to your fish.